Record Keeping for WHS: The what, why and how long explained.

 Some records have specific timeframes for retention, while there are some grey areas on others.

-The rule of thumb for workplace health and safety record retention is 5 years unless there’s a specific requirement.
+The rule of thumb for agriculture and workplace health and safety record retention is 5 years unless there’s a specific requirement.

 If there is an incident which results in a serious injury or illness, or a dangerous incident which could expose a worker or any other person to a serious risk to their health and safety on your property, you will need to have really good records as it’s likely an inspector from the regulator will be onsite to investigate.